Coresets remembered and items forgotten: submodular maximization with deletions: The proposed streaming algorithm

+In this section, we first describe a non-robust streaming algorithm \exc, and then introduce a novel method that enhances it for the \rcp problem.
+We also discuss an improved streaming algorithm for the simpler \rcc problem.

 \citet{chakrabarti2015submodular} provide a simple $1/(4\nm)$-approximation streaming algorithm for non-decreasing submodular maximization under a \nm-matroid constraint.
 We call their algorithm \exc because it maintains one feasible solution at all time by exchanging cheap items $\Sw$ in the current solution \I, for any new valuable item $v$ that cannot be added in \I without making the solution infeasible.
 The \exc algorithm measures the value of an item by a weight function $\val: \V \to \reals_+$, which is defined as $\val(v) = f(v \mid \I_v)$, where $\I_v$ is the feasible solution before processing item $v$.
-Furthermore, we extend \val to be a modular function over subsets, by $\val(S) = \sum_{u \in S} \val(u)$.
-The exchange subroutine is executed when $\val(v) \ge (1+\Cexc) \val(\Sw)$, for a user-defined parameter~\Cexc.
+Furthermore, the algorithm measures the value of a subset by extending \val with $\val(S) = \sum_{u \in S} \val(u)$.
+The algorithm replaces $\Sw$ with $v$ in $\I$ when $\val(v) \ge (1+\Cexc) \val(\Sw)$, for a parameter~\Cexc.
 We restate the \exc algorithm of \citet{chakrabarti2015submodular} in Algorithm \ref{alg-exc-nonrobust} and their main result in Theorem~\ref{theorem:exc-nonrobust}.
 We stress that the \exc algorithm is non-robust and Theorem~\ref{theorem:exc-nonrobust} holds only in the absence of deletions \D.

 \begin{theorem}[\citet{chakrabarti2015submodular}] Suppose Algorithm~\ref{alg-exc-nonrobust} is run over items \V. For any $\Cexc > 0$ and any feasible solution $S \subseteq \V$ under a \nm-matroid constraint, Algorithm~\ref{alg-exc-nonrobust} returns a feasible solution \I that satisfies